Guide to Services

 UNIFORM GUIDANCE STARTS 10/1/2018

-This is a reminder that the procurement regulations under Uniform Guidance will go into effect on 10/1/18.
+The procurement regulations under Uniform Guidance will go into effect on 10/1/18.
 For more information on UG, please review the material on this site.
 These updates cover the major points that will most affect the HJF community.

 The information below provides guidance on engaging independent consultants to work on your award.
 These individuals and organizations typically offer professional services or technical advice under a written agreement for a limited period of time.
 The relationship is distinct from that of an employee or vendor.